top of page

 Luis’s successful career as an attorney and facilitator of mediated dialogue found him serving in not one but two New York City mayor’s administrations.
 That is why, on September 11, 2001, he found himself with Mayor Giuliani at Ground Zero.
 Daily he was present, having boarded the Staten Island ferry not knowing, he recounted later, if he would return to his family each night.
 In this role, Luis was exposed to carcinogens which led to a rare cancer and an untimely demise.

-An Abuse Survivor and Catholic Leader
+Abuse Survivor & Catholic Leader

-As a survivor of clerical abuse, Luis served faithfully for over two decades on the Independent Review Board of the Diocese of Brooklyn, ending his tenure there only when his illness precluded participation.
+Luis also courageously served in a unique leadership role in the Roman Catholic Church.
+As a survivor of clerical abuse, Luis served faithfully for over two decades on the Independent Review Board of the Diocese of Brooklyn and was a founding participant in the renowned Brooklyn Mass for Hope and Healing.

 Luis was a speaker and facilitator in many events to promote healing and recovery, including as one of the organizers of an unprecedented day-of-encounter between bishops and survivors hosted by Spirit Fire and the Catholic University of America in 2019, after which other programs of encounter followed suit.

-A Momentous Speech
+A Momentous Speach

 Luis embodied an unflinching belief in the possibility for hope even in the darkest life experiences.
 When he spoke, he was trusted and heard.